rodispantelis/EdgeVector/README.md

 ### Edge Vector Index
 Let $i$ be the array (or the tuple) that indexes the Edge Vector representation of graph $G$.
 For any edge $e(a,b) \in E$ we place in $i$ value $q$ as defined in eq.
 1. On this way, the index that is produced does not contain redundant information about nonadjacent nodes.
-The order in which we index the edges in $G$ is not restrictive, we can use any indexing order that is appropriate for the problem under study.
+The order in which we index the edges in $i$ is not restrictive, we can use any indexing order that is appropriate for the problem under study.

 An example of a small NN representation in Edge Vector Index is illustrated in next figure.
 ![figure.1](smallgraph.png)